nirlipo/planning-visualisation/README.md

 # 1. Overview

-This document contains the User Guide for Planning Visualiser.
+This document contains an overview of Planning Visualiser.

 The Planning Visualiser is an open-source program which visualises solutions to Planning Problems.
 It is an executable Unity architecture in a browser.

+Click the `Help` link from inside the visualiser.
+Alternatively, view the html for the user manual at `server/UserManual.html`.

-For further documentation, see
+For developer documentation, see
-* /Docs/Animation Profile Guide.md
+* `/Docs/Animation Profile Guide.md`
 	* Contains a guide to Animation Profiles and the Animation Profile Language
-* /VFG Guide.md
+* `/VFG Guide.md`
 	* Contains a guide to the Visualisation File Generator Component
-* /Docs/Visualiser Guide.md
+* `/Docs/Visualiser Guide.md`
 	* Contains a guide to the VisualiserComponent